Trilarion/opensourcegames/entries/openxcom.md

 - Code language: C++
 - Code license: GPL-3.0

+Clone of the original UFO: Enemy Unknown (X-Com: UFO Defense in USA).
 OpenXcom requires a vanilla version of the original UFO: Enemy Unknown / X-COM: UFO Defense (any edition) with the latest patch.

 ## Building